ParallelMaths/parallel/pages/7-29-mathematical-timeline.md

 `5 ÷ 1 × 9 = 45`.

-You may have followed a different route, but I then worked `c` and `g`.
+You may have followed a different route, but I then worked out `c` and `g`.
 We know that `9c + g` must equal 67, and `c` and `g` are single digits, so then `c = 7` and `g = 4`.

 Now we know `c = 7`, then we also know that `a × b = 48`.